 Any employee who owned more than 5% of the stock of the Company at any time during the year.

 Any employee who owned more than 1% of the stock of the Company at any time during the year and received annual compensation greater than $150,000.

-One of the 50 most highly compensated officers of the Company, provided that the officer's total annual compensation is greater than the indexed threshold amount of $165,000 for 2012 and 2013.
+One of the 50 most highly compensated officers of the Company, provided that the officer's total annual compensation is greater than the indexed threshold amount of $170,000 for 2014.

 Some companies with publicly traded stock might not have any employees that have 5% stock ownership or 1% stock ownership with an annual compensation greater than $150,000.